libp2p/js-libp2p-interfaces/src/topology/README.md

   - `handlers` is an optional `Object` containing the handler called when a peer is connected or disconnected.
     - `onConnect` is a `function` called everytime a peer is connected in the topology context.
     - `onDisconnect` is a `function` called everytime a peer is disconnected in the topology context.

-#### Set the registrar

-- `topology.registrar = registrar`

-Set the registrar the topology, which will be used to gather information on peers being connected and disconnected, as well as their modifications in terms of supported protocols.